Canadian stock options can generate a lot of money for your broker, but here’s seven ways they can cost you even more

 There’s a large element of risk in aggressive investments, but you can make money in them.
 In Canadian stock options, you will eventually lose.
 That’s the key difference between aggressive investing and stock option investing.
 If you want to invest aggressively, our best advice is to avoid options and buy stocks like those we recommend in our Stock Pickers Digest newsletter.

 Have you ever had stock options recommended to you?
-What was the main “selling feature” or advantage that was used to try and convince you to buy the option?
-If you agreed, did you make money with the option?
+What was the main “selling feature”?
 If you decided not to buy, what was the reason?
 Let us know what you think.

 This article was initially published in 2015 and is regularly updated.